leweth/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection

-This repository is about an attempt to solve a computer vision problem using various Machine Learning methods.
+The repository contains various deep learning algorithms to solve a computer vision problem.
+These algorithms are based on covolutionnal neural networks (CNNs).

+### The structure of the repository